Want to schedule a week's worth of Instagram posts in under an hour?

 Once a week, I sit down and follow this simple process:

-You'll be super surprised by how little time the whole process takes.
+You'll be super surprised by how little time the whole process takes between researching and batching.
 If uninterrupted, this whole process takes an hour.
 This act seems so simple, but you'll find great pleasure it realizing your Instagram is scheduled out for the week, opening your time to take on other projects or engagements with your time.

 Schedule your Instagram posts in from your phone or computer